sk7725/Commandblocks/README.md

 ### /say string:text
 In multiplayer, sends text to all players.

-### /title pos:x pos:y top|world int:duration string:text
+### /title pos:x pos:y
 Emits text to all players.
+  + /title pos:x pos:y top|world int:duration string:text
     - top
     shows the text as a popup at the top of the screen.
     - world
     Shows the text as a popup at x,y.
+  + /title pos:x pos:y string:functionname (arguments)
+  Runs an UI function called functionname that can show text in various forms.
+  Refer [here](https://github.com/Anuken/Mindustry/blob/master/core/src/mindustry/core/UI.java) for the list of functions.

 ### /overwrite string:text
 Overwrites this command block's content to text.